-- Utilize an SPD with a delta (3-wire + ground) voltage code for three-phase electrical equipment to improve reliability of the emergency power system - Specify an SPD with a surge current capacity rating (kA) per the location categories outlined in the latest IEEE C62.41.1 standard.
-By example, a service entrance transfer switch is considered category C - Specify a minimum nominal discharge current rating of 20 kA
+- Utilize a SPD with a delta (3-wire + ground) voltage code for threephase electrical equipment to improve reliability of the emergency power system. - Specify a SPD with a surge current capacity rating (kA) per the location categories outlined in the latest IEEE C62.41.1 standard.
+By example, a service entrance transfer switch is considered category C. - Specify a minimum nominal discharge current rating of 20 kA.